This man was the book's author.

 What is a crane?

-Early in the novel, the main character wonders whether he will do this?
+Early in the novel, the main character wonders whether he will do this.

-What is run?
+What is running/deserting?

 Henry had an encounter with this animal in the woods.
 His encounter made him feel temporarily justified in fleeing the battle.